tutorialseu/TutorialsEU_GuessTheNumber/README.md

 # TutorialsEU_GuessTheNumber
-The Guess The Number project for the fourth chapter of the Tiny C# Projects book.
+The Guess The Number project for the fourth chapter of the C# by Example book.